ruswan/blog-laravel/README.md

 ## Usage

 -   Register a new user or use the default admin account (if seeded).
--   Explore the blog, read posts, and leave comments.
+-   Explore the blog, create, read and update posts.
 -   Log in as an admin or author to create and manage posts.

 ## Contributing